 The Church doesn't claim that any particular style of robe is by Divine command, but simply that special garb is appropriate for special circumstances.
 (See also Liturgical Colours) This is the same reason that Pagan priests of old wore vestments.

 Vestments have always been simply a symbol of status.
 Even today, bishops and cardinals wear more baroque-style ensembles than priests (see also Pectoral Cross), and lay preachers usually wear an ordinary suit.
-Vestments are just a tradition passed down through civilization, and whilst considered Sacramental in the Roman Catholic Church3, the attire in itself has no power.
+Vestments are just a tradition passed down through civilization, and whilst considered Sacramental in the Roman Catholic Church3, the attire in itself has no power, and their probable origin is of little consequence.

 Even so, they are important.
 They are a uniform, concealing the distractions of fashionable street clothing and announce that the wearer is performing church duties.4